 Forza Petroleum is an international oil exploration and production company founded in 2010.
 The Corporation's focus is appraisal, development and production in the Kurdistan Region of Iraq.
-As at December 31, 2020, Forza Petroleum had interests in and is the operator of the Hawler license area located in the Kurdistan Region.
+With a small team and low-cost structure, its business has weathered a period of depressed oil prices.
+Efficient execution has allowed the Corporation to maximize value from its capital investments.
+As at December 31, 2021, Forza Petroleum had an interest in, and is the operator of, the Hawler license area located in the Kurdistan Region.